Half-Shot/half-shot.github.io/content/blog/power_monitor/index.md

 If you are interested in something like this, or would just like to see how it's put together then please check out [https://github.com/Half-Shot/autopowerbill](https://github.com/Half-Shot/autopowerbill).

+And if you have any questions, you can always ask on [the mastodon thread](https://mastodon.half-shot.uk/@halfy/112446159375587479)

 Thanks for reading!